CodelyTV/pr-size-labeler/README.md

 ## 🚀 Usage

-Create a file named `labeler.yml` inside the `.github/workflows` directory and paste:
+Create a file named `labeler.yml` inside the `.github/workflows` directory and paste the following configuration.

+☝️ Here you can see the default values of all available configuration parameters, however, the only required parameter is the `GITHUB_TOKEN` one.

 ```yml
 name: labeler